-The July 13, 2016, Staff Report states that "[a]ny additional support commercial and meeting space areas above the 19 UEs must be in compliance with the LMC at the time of the MPD vesting."
+The Staff Report dated July 13, 2016, states that "[a]ny additional support commercial and meeting space areas above the 19 UEs must be in compliance with the LMC at the time of the MPD vesting."
 (July 13, 2016 Staff Report, p.
 104).
 The Staff Reports dated July 13, 2016, and August 10, 2016, further state that "[a]ny additional support commercial above the 19 UEs is not vested."
-(Id.)3 These Staff Reports cite an earlier staff report from September 23, 2009, and associated meeting minutes to justify this position.
+(Id.)
+These Staff Reports cite an earlier staff report from September 23, 2009, and associated meeting minutes to justify this position.

-While the August 10, 2016, Staff Report appears to focus only on Staff's position on the amount of square footage the Applicant is allowed for Support Commercial uses (August 10, 2016, Staff Report, p.
+While the August 10, 2016 Staff Report appears to focus only on Staff's position on the amount of square footage the Applicant is allowed for Support Commercial uses (August 10, 2016, Staff Report, p.
 138), Staff's analysis actually accounts for square footage for both Support Commercial and Meeting Space uses.
-The vast majority of the Staff Report only references Support Commercial space, while omitting explicit references to Meeting Space, but a careful reading of the Staff Report reveals that Staff's conclusion that the Applicant is only entitled to 11,740 square feet of additional space is for Support Commercial and Meeting Space uses.
+The vast majority of the Staff Report only references Support Commercial space, and omits references to Meeting Space, but a careful reading of the Staff Report reveals that Staff's conclusion that the Applicant is only entitled to 11,740 square feet of additional space is for Support Commercial and Meeting Space uses, even though the Staff Reports suggest that this determination relates solely to Support Commercial space.
 (See August 10, 2016, Staff Report, p.
 135.)

-The Applicant acknowledges that in 2009, the City brought in a new planner to the project, Katie Cattan, who took positions that were completely contrary to the conclusions previously reached by more senior and more experienced planners.
-Even though Ms. Cattan arrived at positions contradicting those set forth in prior Staff Reports, Ms. Cattan's Staff Reports, including the cited September 23, 2009 Staff Report, failed to even acknowledge the numerous prior Staff Reports-which spanned years of review-in which more experienced members of the Planning Department Staff reached opposite conclusions.
-Both Kirsten Whetstone, senior planner for Park City, and subsequently, Pat Putt, former planning director for Park City, recognized throughout the review process in 2004, 2005, and 2006 that the project was allowed an additional 10% of the total floor area for Support Commercial and Meeting Space uses pursuant to Section 15-6-8 of the 2003 LMC.
-(See, e.g., April 14, 2004, Staff Report; May 26, 2004, Staff Report; July 14, 2004, Staff Report; August 11, 2004, Staff Report; August 25, 2004, Staff Report; April 12, 2006, Staff Report.)
+The Applicant acknowledges that in 2009, the City brought in a new planner to the project, Katie Cattan, who took positions that were completely contrary to the conclusions previously reached by more senior planners with far more experience.
+Even though her analyses arrived at positions contradicting those set forth in prior Staff Reports, Ms. Cattan's Staff Reports, including the cited September 23, 2009 Staff Report, failed to even acknowledge the numerous prior Staff Reports-which spanned years of review-in which more experienced members of the Planning Staff reached opposite conclusions.
+Both Kirsten Whetstone, senior planner for Park City, and subsequently, Pat Putt, former planning director for Park City, recognized throughout the review process in 2004 and 200 that the project was allowed an additional 10% of the total floor area for Support Commercial and Meeting Space uses pursuant to Section 15-6-8 of the 2003 LMC.
+(See, e.g., April 14, 2004, Staff Report; May 26, 2004, Staff Report; July 14, 2004, Staff Report; August 11, 2004, Staff Report; August 25, 2004, Staff Report; September 22, 2004, Staff Report; October 13, 2004, Staff Report; January 12, 2005, Staff Report; and January 26, 2005, Staff Report.)